OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 What Does the Complete Hardening Checklist Look Like?

-How Long Does This Take to Do In-House?
+How Long Does This Take to Do In-House vs Through beeeowl?

-The real risk isn’t cost.
+The real risk of in-house hardening isn’t cost.
 It’s the gaps your team doesn’t know about yet.
-We’ve seen Docker containers running as root, agents with write access to their own config files, iptables rules that allow all outbound on port 443, and ClawHub skills installed without reading a single line of source code.
-Those mistakes get discovered eventually.
-The question is whether “eventually” is an acceptable timeline for a system handling your board decks, investor updates, and deal flow.
+We’ve seen Docker containers running as root, agents with write access to their own config files, iptables rules that allow all outbound on port 443 because somebody added it during debugging and forgot, auth tokens stored in environment variables that leaked through docker inspect, and ClawHub skills installed in production without reading a single line of source code.
+Every one of those is a serious finding that would have been caught in a week of hardening work — but none of them were caught because the deployment was shipped by someone who was simultaneously managing three other projects.

 We don’t offer an unhardened option.
-There’s no “lite” tier.
-If you’re deploying OpenClaw for executives, the security stack isn’t optional.
-It’s the product.
+There is no “lite” tier that skips security.
+If you’re deploying OpenClaw for executives handling board decks, investor updates, M&A discussions, and financial decisions, the security stack is the product.
+Request your deployment at beeeowl.com.